git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 you can "draw" your tmux sessions in text and have tmuxomatic build the layout.

 I sort of have a home team advantage here, as I'm author of [tmuxp](https://github.com/tony/tmuxp).
-I wrote it, already having used teamocil and tmuxinator, but with many more features.
+Already having used teamocil and tmuxinator, I wrote my own in python instead of ruby, with many more features.
 For one, it builds on top of [libtmux](https://github.com/tony/libtmux), a library which abstracts tmux [server](#server), [sessions](#sessions), [windows](#windows) and [panes](#panes) to build the state of tmux sessions.
 In addition, it has a naive form of session freezing, support for JSON, more